c3re/can2mqtt/README.md

 | 2       | unidirectional mode, messages will only be send from mqtt broker to the CAN-Bus |

 ## Add a convert-Mode

-I noticed people forking this repo and adding their own convert-Modes (which is great by the way).
-I wanted to make life for you a bit easier and added some code-stubs in the repo to quickly write your own convert-Mode.
-If you want to add your own convert-Mode first you have to make up a name.
+If you want to add a convert-Mode think about a name.
 This is the name that you can later refer to when you want to use your convert-Mode in the `can2mqtt.csv` config-file.
 In this example the name of the new convert-Mode is `"mymode"`.
-Next, you have to add the new convert-Mode in the [switch-case block in `src/main.go`](./src/main.go#L247).
+Next, add the new convert-Mode in the [switch-case block in `src/main.go`](./src/main.go#L247).
 In the new case statement you refer to two functions.
 One is called when a MQTT-message is received and the other one when a CAN-frame is received.
 Change the contents of those functions to the behaviour that you seek for.
 Mockup code for `MyModeToCan` and `MyModeToMqtt` can be found in [mymode.go](./src/mymode.go).